 Photographs can be considered personal data under the Data Protection Act 1998.
 We will remind parents to only film/ photograph their own child/children but the reality is that other children will appear in the background.
-The Information Commissioner's Office states photographs taken by parents at nativity plays do not breach the Data Protection Act so long as they are only for personal use.
+The Information Commissioner"s Office states photographs taken by parents at nativity plays do not breach the Data Protection Act so long as they are only for personal use.
 Digital video and images shared on Facebook, YouTube and other social networking sites, need the consent from the parents of children in the photos.
-The reason for this restriction is that it is not possible for individual parents to ensure that all three of our safeguarding rules described above are adhered to at both the time of publication, and later.